coneill-math/m2r/README.md

 **m2r**
 =======

-**m2r** is a new R package that provides a persistent connection between [R](https://www.r-project.org) and [Macaulay2](http://www.math.uiuc.edu/Macaulay2/).
+**m2r** is a new R package that provides a persistent connection between [R](https://www.r-project.org) and [Macaulay2 (M2)](http://www.math.uiuc.edu/Macaulay2/).

-The package grew out of a collaboration at the [2016 Mathematics Research Community](http://www.ams.org/programs/research-communities/mrc-16), funded by the [National Science Foundation](http://www.nsf.gov) through the [American Mathematical Society](http://www.ams.org/home/page).
+The package grew out of a collaboration at the [2016 Mathematics Research Community](http://www.ams.org/programs/research-communities/mrc-16) on algebraic statistics, funded by the [National Science Foundation](http://www.nsf.gov) through the [American Mathematical Society](http://www.ams.org/home/page).

 It is currently being actively developed, so expect changes.
 If you have a feature request, please file an issue!